RMerl/asuswrt-merlin/README-merlin.txt

 * Dual WAN (EXPERIMENTAL) *
-Asuswrt originally supports using a USB 3G/4G modem to use as a failover Internet connection.
+Asuswrt originally support using a USB 3G/4G modem as a failover Internet connection.
 Dual WAN is the next step, also developped by Asus but left disabled so far in their official releases (probably because this is still work in progress).